 So, what if there was a way to re-use waste without having to process it?

 Put simply, upcycling is turning garbage into something useable.
-A common example of upcycling is the old coffee can as mentioned earlier, which has been indispensible as a "various items holder" in workshops and garages for decades.
+A common example of upcycling is the old coffee can as mentioned earlier, which has been indispensable as a "various items holder" in workshops and garages for decades.

 However, environmentally-conscious consumers are finding countless unique ways to upcycle all kinds of garbage.
 Homes have been made from plastic bottles, for example.
 Broken-down pallets -- something immediately recognizable as waste (ever seen wooden boards sticking out of a dumpster?) can be turned into beautiful furniture.